Asabeneh/30-Days-Of-JavaScript/08_Day/08_day_objects.md

 Now, the person object has firstName, lastName, age, location, skills and isMarried properties.
 The value of properties or keys could be a string, number, boolean, an object, null, undefined or a function.

 Let us see some examples of object.
-Each key has a value in object.
+Each key has a value in the object.

 ```js
 const rectangle = {